Summary

 Talk to a SPLA expert

 We are not Microsoft partners, affiliates, resellers or dependants.
-All the advice you get from us is real, with zero nonsense and zero hidden agenda.
+All the advice you get from us is honest, with zero nonsense and zero hidden agenda.

-Contact us immediately after receiving a notice from Microsoft, and we'll give you so-much-needed peace of mind.
-Write to us even if you are mid-way to make sure you do everything correctly.
+Contact us immediately after receiving a notice from Microsoft, and we'll give you much-needed peace of mind.
+Even if you are mid-way, write to us to ensure you do everything correctly.